For newly admitted students:

 *Homeschool and Private School Students will be responsible for textbook costs.

-- Textbooks for Dual Credit are purchased by your school district.
-Students are required to return textbooks, either to the NMSU Barnes and Noble Bookstore or to their school, during book buy-back at the end of the semester.
-If a student makes changes to their schedule, withdraws or drops a course, textbooks are to be returned immediately to avoid holds on student’s high school account.
+- Students are required to return textbooks, either to the NMSU Barnes and Noble Bookstore or to their school, during book buy-back at the end of the semester.
+If a student makes changes to their schedule, withdraws or drops a course, textbooks are to be returned immediately to avoid late charges.

 Find your way: